rajatrj16/npm-package/README.md

-# Create first npm package
+# Create your first npm package

 First npm-package and register locally